 The vast majority of people don’t ever crack the cold calling code.

-But for the rare person who does become successful and enjoys cold calling, I salute you.
-I’ll buy you a cocktail next time I see you and we can talk about how much we love cold calling.
+But for the rare person who does become successful and enjoys cold calling lead generation, I salute you.
+I’ll buy you a cocktail next time I see you and we can talk about how much we love cold calling companies.